MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-pretasks.md

 ## Disable notification subscriptions

-You should disable notification subscription before you upgrade the management group to ensure that notifications are not sent during the upgrade process.
+You must disable notification subscription before you upgrade the management group to ensure that notifications are not sent during the upgrade process.

 1. Log on to the Operations console account that is a member of the Operations Manager Administrators role for the Operations Manager management group.